pktgen/Pktgen-DPDK/lib/cli/cli.rst

 line interface.
 Allowing the developer to use a directory style solution to controlling a DPDK application.
 The directory style design is nothing new, but it does have some advantages.

+One advantage allows the directory path for the command to be part of the information used in executing the command.
+The next advantage is creating directories to make a hierarchy of commands, plus allowing whole directroy trees to dynamicly come and go as required by the developer.

+Some of the advantages are:

+ * CLI has no global variable other then the single thread variable called *this_cli* which can only be accessed from the thread which created the CLI instance.
+ * CLI supports commands, files, aliases, directories.
+    - The alias command is just a string using a simple substitution support for other commands similar to the bash shell like alias commands.
+    - Files can be static or dynamic information, can be changed on the fly and saved for later.
+The file is backed with a simple function callback to allow the developer to update the content or not.
+ * Added support for color and cursor movement APIs similar to Pktgen if needed by the developer.
+ * It is a work alike replacement for cmdline library.
+Both cmdline and CLI can be used in the same application if care is taken.
+ * Uses a simple fake like directory layout for command and files.
+Allowing for command hierarchy as path to the command can allow for specific targets to be identified without having to state it on the command line.
+ * Has auto-complete for commands, similar to Unix/Linux autocomplete and provides support for command option help as well.
+ * Callback functions for commands are simply just argc/argv like functions.
+    - The CLI does not convert arguments for the user, it is up to the developer to decode the argv[] values.
+    - Most of the arguments converted in the current cmdline are difficult to use or not required as the developer just picks string type and does the conversion himself.
+ * Dynamically be able to add and remove commands, directories, files and aliases, does not need to be statically compiled into the application.
+ * No weird structures in the code and reduces the line count for testpmd from 12K to 4.5K lines.
+I convert testpmd to have both CMDLINE and CLI with a command line option.
+ * Two methods to parse command lines, first is the standard argc/argv method in the function.
+    - The second method is to use a map of strings with simple printf like formatting to detect which command line the user typed.
+    - An ID value it returned to the used to indicate which mapping string was found to make the command line to be used in a switch statement.
+ * Environment variable support using the **env** command or using an API.
+ * Central help support if needed (optional).

 Overview
 --------